 The idea behind a Limited Liability Company is that it is a hybrid or a cross between a partnership and a corporation.
 Limited Liability Companies were first developed in Wyoming in 1977 and spread to the rest of the United States during the 1990s.
 They provided the limited liability of a corporation and the pass through taxation of a partnership.

-The Limited Liability Xompany members can be active in the management of the LLC and not take on any personal liability as a result of the management activity.
+The Limited Liability Company members can be active in the management of the Limited Liability Company and not take on any personal liability as a result of the management activity.
 The manager of an LLC can be a member if you choose, or the manager can be a non-member.
-The members of an LLC can be natural people, other LLCs, or even trusts and corporations.
+The members of an Limited Liability Company can be natural people, other LLCs, or even trusts and corporations.

 Limited Liability Companies can have a single member or multiple members.
 Multi-member LLCs are stronger unless you live in a state that treats both single member and multi-member LLCs the same.

 You can use your personal family Limited Liability Company to own businesses or personal assets.
 It can just be used to hold a title to assets, if you choose, in order to keep the ownership of assets private and confidential.